jojolian753/cosmopolitan-bookshelf/_posts/2012-07-21-opening-session.md

 How do we chose the book to read?

 We decided that we would chose our next book by voting.
+The result of our first vote is:

+The Last Day of a Condemned Man
+ - Author: Victor Hugo
+ - Published: 1829
+ - original title: Le Dernier jour d'un condamné